-Dental Implants: How they Work
+Dental Implants: How they Work?

 A dental implant has a titanium post with an abutment and, finally, a prosthetic crown.
 First, the titanium post is placed into the jawbone by the dental surgeon.
-For the next few weeks, patient and dentist wait for the surrounding bone to adhere to the titanium post.
+For the next few weeks, the patient and dentist wait for the surrounding bone to adhere to the titanium post.
 This turns the post into a permanent fixture.

 Who Can Have Dental Implants?

 There are two main requirements for dental implants.
 One is decent oral health.
 The other is enough bone for the implant to “take.”
 Gum disease and bacteria are very bad for implants, so we have to treat those conditions before performing a dental implant.
 This procedure is considered surgery, so a patient who cannot have surgery will have to consider other options.

 If a person has a high level of oral hygiene and is in good health, age is usually not a problem.
 A 70-year-old in good health may be approved, while a 50-year-old with compromised oral health may not be eligible.